 The plants grown in the garden will determine the best raised bed soil depth needed for optimum growth.
 Generally, a good rule of thumb is to build a raised bed that’s at least 6 inches deep.
 This depth allows for drainage and retains moisture at levels needed for many common crops.
 However, some plants have deeper roots than others.
 For example, if you plan to grow root vegetables like carrots, a depth of 12 inches is preferable.

 Raised beds are great for any kind of plant but work particularly well for growing vegetables.
-Elevating your growing space keeps weeds at bay, warms the soil up faster in the spring, and prevents compaction.
-You also start with pristine, neutral-pH soil.
+Elevating the growing space keeps weeds at bay and the soil warm and prevents compaction.
+Gardeners also get to start with pristine, neutral-pH soil.
 However, if you’re using previously used soil, do a soil test to determine whether you need any amendments or fertilizer to renew the nutrients.

-In the world of soil, organic refers to organic materials such as compost and mulch.
-Nonorganic materials aren’t necessarily harmful, they’re just inert and include things like pebbles, rock phosphate, and perlite.
-Nonorganic soil that contains no organic matter lacks nutrients and is also free of contaminants.
+In the world of soil, the term “organic” refers to organic materials such as compost and mulch.
+“Nonorganic” materials aren’t necessarily harmful.
+They’re just inert and include things like pebbles, rock phosphate, and perlite.
+Nonorganic soil that contains no organic matter lacks nutrients but is also free of contaminants.
 When the terms are used in this way, the term “nonorganic” doesn’t mean synthetic fillers or chemicals; it means that the substances are not nor have they ever been alive.

 However, the term “organic” can also mean free of synthetic chemicals and pesticides.
-The USDA’s National Organic Program (NOP) covers farm practices regarding soils and other substances applied to crops.
+The USDA’s National Organic Program (NOP) covers farm practices, including soils and other substances applied to crops like organic fertilizer.
 In addition, the Organic Materials Review Institute (OMRI), a volunteer organization, lists products that organic farmers can use to produce food.
 Both the NOP or OMRI list possible soils, amendments, and fertilizers that can be used and still maintain an “organic” garden.

-The best raised bed soils contain nutrients.
+The best raised bed soils contain nutrients that fuel growth.
 Organic, natural fertilizers include compost, sea kelp, and worm castings.
-These types of fertilizers help improve the quality and condition of soil without you having to worry about contamination.
-After all, too much fertilizer is not a good thing.
-The slow-release properties of organic fertilizers prevent potentially harmful buildup and ensure that your plants aren’t flooded with nutrients all at once, which can cause them harm.
+These fertilizers enhance the quality and condition of the soil without you having to worry about contamination.
+The slow-release properties of organic fertilizers prevent potentially harmful buildup and ensure that your plants aren’t harmed by a flood of nutrients all at once.

-Some soil mixes may contain synthetic fertilizers.
+Some raised bed soil mixes may contain synthetic fertilizers.
 They provide a quick nutrient boost but don’t improve soil condition and texture like organic options.
-This is why it is best to choose or make a soil mix with organic nutrient sources like compost.
+This is why it is best to choose or make a soil mix with organic nutrient sources.

 If you still have concerns about filling your raised beds with the best soil, here are the answers to a few common questions about soil for raised beds.

 Q. How many soil bags do I need for a raised bed?

-It depends entirely on the size of your raised bed.
+It depends entirely on the size and shape of the raised bed.
 If you know your garden bed’s dimensions, you can plug them into a soil calculator to find out how much you need.

-Q. How do you prepare the soil for a raised bed?
+Q. How do you prepare soil for a raised bed?

-If you’re buying soil in bags, it’s typically premixed, so there’s not much to do other than water it before planting.
+If you’re buying potting soil in bags, it’s typically premixed, so there’s not much to do other than water it before planting.
 Topsoils that act as fillers require you to layer substrate and/or compost on top.
 Once you’ve done that, it’s all about water.
-Watering the soil prior to planting, using either a watering can or garden hose, ensures your plants have enough moisture to get started growing.
+Watering the soil prior to planting, using either a watering can or a garden hose, ensures your plants have enough moisture to start growing.

 Q. Is topsoil good for a raised bed?

-A topsoil product is a great filler, but it shouldn’t be the main soil mix you use for a raised bed.
-Your plants need nutrients, and topsoil is not rich in organic matter like compost.
+A topsoil product is a great filler, but it’s not designed to be the main nutritive soil in a raised bed.
+The plants need nutrients, and topsoil is not rich in organic matter like compost or potting soils.

 Q. Can I use only compost for a raised bed?